doc4d/docs/docs/API/DataClassClass.md

 The minimum number of entries is 300, so the value of `maxEntries` must be equal to or higher than 300.
 Otherwise it is ignored and the maximum number of entries is set to 300.

 > If you enter a value for `maxEntries` that is inferior to the current number of entries, it can alter the size of the `entries` collection that is already in the cache.

 If no valid properties are passed as `timeout` and `maxEntries`, the cache remains unchanged, with its default or previously set values.

-When saving an entity, it is updated in the cache and expires once the timeout is reached.
+When an entity is saved, it is updated in the cache and expires once the timeout is reached.

 <!-- REF DataClassClass.getRemoteCache().Desc -->
 ## .getRemoteCache()